 Click here to access the 2019 Order on Consent and Administrative Settlement.

 The 2019 Order on Consent establishes updated terms and conditions to guide the completion of the continued study, evaluation, and remediation, as needed, for all remaining on-site and off-site areas.
-NYSDEC will continue to undertake environmental remedial work through the 2020 construction season, with FMC taking over the remediation work after 2020.
+NYSDEC continued to undertake environmental remedial work through the 2020 construction season, with FMC taking over the remediation work in 2021 and going forth.

 FMC’s soil arsenic cleanup efforts were guided from 1991 to 2019 by an Administrative Order on Consent (AOC) cosigned by the “Regulatory Agencies” — USEPA, NYSDEC and the New York State Department of Health (NYSDOH).
 They are referred to as the “Regulatory Agencies” or the “Agencies” for actions taken by them prior to the 2019 Order on Consent.